tomkrol/kubernetes/commands.md

 * Returns manifest for the pod
   * kubectl get pods -o json hello-pod

+* Get info about pods and labels
+  * kubectl get pods --show-labels

 * Run command in the first container of pod
   * kubectl exec hello-pod ps aux